-After writing a sector erase command sequence, the system may read DQ3 to determine whether or not erasure began.
+After writing a sector erase command sequence, the system may read DQ3 to determine whether or not erasure has begun.
 (The sector erase timer does not apply to the chip erase command.)
 If additional sectors are selected for erasure, the entire time-out also applies after each additional sector erase command.
-When the time-out period is complete, DQ3 switches from a $\it O$ to a $\it 1$.
+When the time-out period is complete, DQ3 switches from a "0" to a "1."
 If the time between additional sector erase commands from the system can be assumed to be less than 50 μ s, the system need not monitor DQ3.
 See also the Sector Erase Command Sequence section.

-After the sector erase command is written, the system should read the status of DQ7 (Data# Polling) or DQ6 (Toggle Bit I) to ensure that the device accepted the command sequence, and then read DQ3.
-If DQ3 is 1, the Embedded Erase algorithm has begun; all further commands (except Erase Suspend) are ignored until the erase operation is complete.
-If DQ3 is 0, the device accepts additional sector erase commands.
-To ensure the command is accepted, the system software should check the status of DQ3 prior to and following each subsequent sector erase command.
+After the sector erase command is written, the system should read the status of DQ7 (Data# Polling) or DQ6 (Toggle Bit I) to ensure that the device has accepted the command sequence, and then read DQ3.
+If DQ3 is "1," the Embedded Erase algorithm has begun; all further commands (except Erase Suspend) are ignored until the erase operation is complete.
+If DQ3 is "0," the device will accept additional sector erase commands.
+To ensure the command has been accepted, the system software should check the status of DQ3 prior to and following each subsequent sector erase command.
 If DQ3 is high on the second status check, the last command might not have been accepted.

-Table 32 on page 61 shows the status of DQ3 relative to the other status bits.
+Table 27 shows the status of DQ3 relative to the other status bits.